arduino/arduino-iot-js/README.md

 # arduino-iot-js
 ## Introduction
-This NPM module provides interaction with the Arduino IoT Cloud MQTT broker.
-It can be used both from the browser and node.js
+This library provides interaction with the **Arduino IoT Cloud MQTT broker** and It can be used both from the browser and Node.js

+It allows to connect in two different modes:
+  - via **[User credentials](examples/1.user-credentials/README.md)**, to send or listen every properties of a user
+  - via **[Device credentials](examples/2.device-credentials/README.md)**, to behave as a single device

 The main features of this module are:
 - Connection/disconnection to Arduino IoT Cloud Broker using WebSocket
+- Behave as a device via MQTT
 - Send IoT Cloud *property* updates
 - Listen for IoT Cloud *property*  updates made by other clients and/or devices

-If you are looking for a way to create, read, update, delete resources like
+If you are looking for a way to create, read, update, delete resources (like Devices , Things, Properties, Data Timeseries, ecc...) please check the official [Javascript Rest API client](https://www.npmjs.com/package/@arduino/arduino-iot-client).
-- Devices
-- Things
-- Properties
-- Data Timeseries

-please check the official [Javascript Rest API client](https://www.npmjs.com/package/@arduino/arduino-iot-client).

 If you want to learn more about Arduino IoT Cloud architecture, check the official [getting started documentation](https://www.arduino.cc/en/IoT/HomePage).